hathix/medicompare/README.md

 We've built a web app that helps patients to compare the costs of medical procedures at hospitals in their region.
 By making hidden healthcare costs more transparent, we're empowering citizens to take a stand on their health and wallet.

+# Live demo

+See the app live at <http://medicompare.herokuapp.com>!

 # Setup

 Just run: